Skip to content

 goals_discovery.required_files ["README.md"] Files that must exist for discovery (warning if missing)

-For new projects, /ll:init sets product.enabled: true and deploys .ll/ll-goals.md automatically (opt-in during --interactive, enabled by default during --yes).
-For existing projects, set product.enabled: true in .ll/ll-config.json. ll-goals.md is optional — if absent, goals are auto-discovered from existing project documentation (README, CHANGELOG, architecture docs).
+product.enabled defaults to false; opt in with ll-init --yes --enable product (or set product.enabled: true in .ll/ll-config.json for an existing project).
+When enabled, ll-init deploys .ll/ll-goals.md automatically. ll-goals.md is optional — if absent, goals are auto-discovered from existing project documentation (README, CHANGELOG, architecture docs).
 Create a hand-authored goals file only when you want precise control over product vision, personas, and strategic priorities.

 commands